lc8631058/Long-term-foreign-exchange-FX-rate-forecasting-with-regression-network/README.md

 ## Abstract

-The article is concerned with the problem of multi-step financial time series forecasting of Foreign Exchange (FX) rates.
+The article is concerned with the problem of multi-step financial time series forecasting of Foreign Exchange (FX) rates.
 To address this problem, we introduce a regression network termed
 RegPred Net.
 The exchange rate to forecast is treated as a stochastic process.
 It is assumed to follow a generalization of Brownian motion and the mean-reverting process referred to as generalized Ornstein-Uhlenbeck (OU) process, with time-dependent coefficients.
 Using past